alexandriaroberts/Bfleet/README.md

-# Bfleet - Decentralized Package Delivery
+# A to ₿ - Decentralized Package Delivery

-Bfleet is a decentralized package delivery platform built on Nostr technology that connects people who need packages delivered with those who can deliver them.
+A to ₿ is a decentralized package delivery platform built on Nostr technology that connects people who need packages delivered with those who can deliver them.

-This project was developed in response to the [A to B Dev Fund Bounty](https://github.com/ssmithx/atob/blob/main/bounty.txt).
+This project was developed in response to the [ A to ₿ Dev Bounty](https://github.com/ssmithx/atob/blob/main/bounty.txt).

 ## MVP Features